Western (genre): Radio dramas

 Western radio dramas were very popular from the 1930s to the 1960s.
+There were five types of Western radio dramas during this period: anthology programs, such as Empire Builders and Frontier Fighters; juvenile adventure programs such as Red Ryder and Hopalong Cassidy; legend and lore like Red Goose Indian Tales and Cowboy Tom's Round-Up; adult Westerns like Fort Laramie and Frontier Gentleman; and soap operas such as Cactus Kate.
 Some popular shows include The Lone Ranger (first broadcast in 1933), The Cisco Kid (first broadcast in 1942), Dr. Sixgun (first broadcast in 1954), Have Gun–Will Travel (first broadcast in 1958), and Gunsmoke (first broadcast in 1952).
+Many shows were done live, while others were transcribed.

 Web series

 Westerns have been showcased in short-episodic web series.
 Examples include League of STEAM, Red Bird, and Arkansas Traveler.